rsthn/rose-cli/README.md

 ## Removal

-Automatic removal is currently not supported, but to remove it manually simply execute `where rose` or `whereis rose` to locate the `rose.sh` or `rose.bat` file that was created in the PHP folder and remove it.
+Automatic removal is currently not supported, but to remove it manually simply execute `where rose` / `whereis rose` / `which rose` to locate the `rose.sh` or `rose.bat` file that was created in the PHP folder and remove it.
 Then remove the entire `rose-cli` folder and that is all.

 <br/>